JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-3.md

 ```

 Finally, you can try out the [proof-of-concept library](https://github.com/terrakok/navigation3-browser)
-authored by a JetBrains engineer that integrates the multiplatform Navigation 3 with browser history navigation:
+authored by a JetBrains engineer that integrates the multiplatform Navigation 3 with browser history navigation on the web:

 ```text
 [versions]